 While “fashionable” isn't always practical, there are often good reasons for a shoe's unique stylings.

-What may appear to be decorative or elaborate striping can actually be reinforcement along the most common stress points of the shoe.
+What may appear to be decorative or elaborate striping can actually be reinforcement on the most common stress points of the shoe.
 An ordinary street shoe would soon fall apart under the constant shock of a runner’s impact, but a running shoe with reinforced seams can handle the additional pressure.

 Those who plan to run at night should consider shoes with reflective badges and bright colors.
 However, night runners should never pin their safety on the design of their shoes alone.
 Additional reflective running gear is highly recommended.